allthingswater/allthingswater.github.io/_posts/2022-07-12-netCDF_python.md

 Since our file stores spatial data for each time step (every day of year 2000), we first select a single day.
 In the code above, `ds.precip[180]` selects the 179th day of the year (remember that python indexing starts with a 0).
 The argument `origin="lower"` is used for matrix plotting that usually starts at lower corner.

 # Combining files with same spatial extent but different time periods
-The file we are using have only data for a single year.
-Most of the times, we will have multiple files for different time periods (say for each year) but for the same spatial extent.
-Processing each file repeatedly consumes time and is inefficient. `xarray` provides a function for mergin such multiple files together into a continuous spatio-temporal series.
+The file we are using have data for a single year only.
+Most of the time, we may have multiple files for different time periods (say for each year) but havin the same spatial extent.
+Processing each file repeatedly consumes time and is inefficient. `xarray` provides a function for merging such multiple files together into a continuous spatio-temporal series.

 {% highlight python %}
 files=[os.path.join("full_path_to_folder",f) for f in os.listdir(".\data")]